Topological phases, van Hove singularities, and spin texture in magic-angle twisted bilayer graphene in the presence of proximity-induced spin-orbit couplings: Spin texture in momentum space

 \subsection{Spin texture in presence of out-of-plane electric field}

 We now show how the spin texture evolves in the presence of an out-of-plane electric field.
 As mentioned before, the Rashba SOC is naturally present when the inversion symmetry is broken.
 Therefore, applying an out-of-plane electric field in MATBG also modifies the Rashba SOC.
 In this case, a dipolar coupling induces transitions between the $p_z$ and $s$ orbitals, flipping the spin \cite{huertas-hernando_spin-orbit_2006,min_intrinsic_2006,konschuh_tight-binding_2010,avsar_colloquium_2020}.
-In MATBG, the out-of-plane electric field also gives rise to layer polarization, which can make the spin texture fully in-plane tunable \cite{frank_emergence_2024}.
-Engineering SOC would influence the correlated phases \cite{xie_flavor_2023,zhumagulov_emergent_2024,zhumagulov_swapping_2023,koh_correlated_2024} and superconductivity \cite{ZhangY2023,holleis_ising_2023,jimeno-pozo_superconductivity_2023,chou2024topological}.
-Specifically, engineering the Rashba SOC would control the polarization of spin accumulation and spin current \cite{zollner_twist-_2023,frank_emergence_2024,ghiasi_charge--spin_2019}.
+In MATBG, the out-of-plane electric field also gives rise to layer polarization, which can make the in-plane spin texture tunable \cite{frank_emergence_2024}.
+Engineering SOC would influence the correlated phases \cite{XieM2023,zhumagulov_emergent_2024,zhumagulov_swapping_2023,koh_correlated_2024} and superconductivity \cite{ZhangY2023,HolleisL2023,Jimeno-PozoA2023,chou2024topological}.
+Specifically, engineering the Rashba SOC would control the polarization of spin accumulation and spin current \cite{ZollnerK2023a,frank_emergence_2024,ghiasi_charge--spin_2019}.
 In this section, we study how the in-plane spin components rotate around $\Gamma_M$ and $K_M$ points in the $+K$ valley.
-We find that around $K_M$, a radial Rashba spin texture can be readily achieved in MATBG, while around $\Gamma_M$, the spin texture can also be tuned to some extent in the presence of electric field.
+We find that, in the presence of electric field, a radial Rashba spin texture can be readily achieved around $K_M$, while around $\Gamma_M$, the spin texture can also be tuned to some extent in MATBG.

 The general description of Rashba SOC requires the so-called Rashba angle $\psi$ (between the electron's momentum and spin).
 The general form of the Rashba SOC for $C_3$ symmetric systems at $K$ point, is \cite{NaimerT2021,NaimerT2023},